Az-Net/Proposals/Mathematics/Limiting God.md

 * z = 0 is a point in the complex plane
 * C is the complex plane
 * |0| is the distance from z to the origin
 * a, b, and c are constants
+* b ≠ 0
 * t is a real number
 * N = φ